HandsFree/beaconing-teacher-ui/README.md

 ```

 # Database configuration
-A schema for the PSQL DB is provided in `backend/`
+A schema for the PSQL DB is provided in the root of the repo.

 The user `beaconing_db_user` will be created with the default password of `123ABCCBA`